ziadhorat/Plex-Spot/README.md

 - Only tested with Movie/TV/Music Libraries.

 ## TODO
-- ARM Support
+- ARM Support on Docker image.
-- Some pagination might be needed to support large libraries.
+- Pagination might be required for large library support.
 - Poster/Artist cover to be displayed along with IMDB links if available.
-- Deactivate usage statistics in Streamlit.
-- JF/Emby Support.
+- Support for multiple servers (PLEX1, PLEX2).
+- Support for additional media sources (Emby/Jellyfin).
-- This whole app might be better suited to query tautulli instead of plex.
+- Maybe better to query Tautulli instead of Plex?
-- Add plex server name before library name if possible in drop down (after this we can look at multi-server setups).
-- Remove index column in output tables.

 ## Contributing
 Feel free to submit issues or pull requests.
 Contributions are welcome!